Antsevs/COP3502C_Sevarino/README.md

-This is my git repository for my COP 3502C course in the Summer of 2023 at the University of Central Florida.
+**Welcome**

-The repository is locally on my deksotp and I use a git bash terminal in order to update it online.
+This repository serves as my submission for UCF's COP3502C 2023 Summer Course The repository is locally on my deksotp and I use a git bash terminal in order to update it online.